OpenTwinCities/docker-debian-stretch-rvm-adoptatree/README.md

 ## Build Process (Automatic)
 * The process of building and pushing the Docker image is handled by GitLab CI.
 The .gitlab-ci.yml file contains the configurations.
 * Note that the process of building and pushing the Docker image is a test.
-The build process is set up to stop if
+The build process is set to abort immediately in the event of an error.
+This prevents a good Docker image in the repository from being replaced with a defective one.
+* The new image created in the build process is uploaded to the GitLab registry ONLY when working in the master branch.